-The journalists of the state have paid their price for covering the conflict as it happened: Beaten up, kidnapped, intimidated and even killed for dispatching their professional duties in a conflict zone, in the line of fire.
+The journalists in Kashmir have paid their price for covering the conflict as it happened: Beaten up, kidnapped, intimidated and even killed for dispatching their professional duties in a conflict zone, in the line of fire.

 List of journalists killed in Kashmir

 - On February 19, 1990, Lassa Kaul, director of the government-owned Doordarshan television station, was shot dead by militants in Bemina area of Srinagar.
 The killing prompted the station’s closure for a three-year period.

 - On March 1 1990, P N. Handoo, Assistant Director of Information was shot dead inside his office at Balgarden, Srinagar.

 - On April, 23, 1991, murder of Al-Safa editor in chief Mohammad Shaban Wakil served to mute local journalists’ criticism of Kashmiri militants, whom many suspect killed him.
 According to reports, some gun-wielding men entered the office of Vakil and fired at him indiscriminately.

 - September 29, 1992, a renowned calligrapher, Ali Mohammad Mahajan, working with Urdu newspapers Hamadard and the Daily Aftab, was killed by paramilitary forces along with his son, Aijaz.

 - October 16, 1992, Syed Ghulam Nabi, Joint Director Information, was kidnapped and held captive for four days.
 On October 20, his dead body found with torture marks.